r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       [ANCII char substitution] The C library function int putchar(int char) writes a character (an unsigned char) specified by the argument char to stdout.

+      The program specifies the reading length's maximum value at 1000 characters.
+      It will stop reading either after reading 1000 characters or after reading in an end-of-file indicator, whichever comes first.

 <br />

 - String command to obfuscate<br />